shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Lemilay’s bald spot glowed and her eyes rolled back for a moment.
 “The cats *do* have it!”

-“Well that sucks, but we can’t go after it tonight.”
+“Well, that sucks, but we can’t go after it tonight.”

 “Think about what that *means*, Wryonin.
-The cats are going to have access to a powerful heirloom that lets them see through walls.
-Imagine how much *intel* they could gather with it.
-How that could give them a *tactical* and *strategic* advantage against us.
+The cats are going to have access to a powerful heirloom that lets them see through walls. *See through walls!* Imagine how much *intel* they could gather with it.
+Imagine what kind of a *tactical* and *strategic* advantage that they could have against us with that.”

 Wryonin’s tail swished and his eyes narrowed.
 “You want to risk your hide chasing some dumb heirloom?”